ulthiel/Champ/Readme.md

 * compute in rational Cherednik algebras (as introduced by [Etingof–Ginzburg](https://arxiv.org/abs/math/0011114));
 * compute generators and a presentation of the center of the rational Cherednik algebra at t=0 (the coordinate algebra of the Calogero-Moser space);
 * compute Poisson brackets;
-* compute decomposition matrices of baby Verma modules and graded characters of simples for restricted rational Cherednik algebras (as introduced by [Gordon](https://arxiv.org/abs/math/0202301));
+* compute decomposition matrices of baby Verma modules and graded characters of simple modules for restricted rational Cherednik algebras (as introduced by [Gordon](https://arxiv.org/abs/math/0202301));
 * compute Calogero–Moser families and hyperplanes;
 * compute Calogero–Moser cellular characters (as introduced by [Bonnafé–Rouquier](https://arxiv.org/abs/1708.09764)).